dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Venthyr is the only Covenant that you don't have to work against to use properly and with the conduit nerf it is now on the bottom for single target by a very small margin but quickly catches back up with a few targets added.

-Legendaries haven't been touched at all meaning we are still stuck with always using Balance of All Things or Circle of Life and Death both of which outperform all other legendaries is all situations.
+Pulsar has joined the fray with the buff to 12s duration meaning we now have 3 viable legis with BoAT (significantly ahead for single target), Circle of Life and Death and Primordial Pulsar.
+Both Circle and Pulsar are better in AoE.

 ## General